 The 3 weeks intensive course is based on active participation from the students.

-Most teaching is delivered as lectures, but teaching is also provided for smaller groups and as group work.
-Laboratory exercise in diagnoses of parasitic diseases.
+Most teaching is delivered as lectures, but teaching is also provided for smaller groups and as group work as well as hands-on simulation training.

 Throughout the course the participants will meet a number of engaged lecturers representing a range of institutions, such as, University of Copenhagen, Danish Ministry of Foreign Affairs, UN organisations, MSF and a number of other NGO´s.